linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 # get time zone string using pytz
 ```
 <br><br>
-Alternatively, you could use the <a href="https://gist.github.com/linwoodc3/5c915fb6d9097e7e27d5b0bc1f047ba2" target = "_blank">`tzwhere` library with latitude and longitude</a> to find the time zone string for each GDELT record and append the time zone this way.
+Alternatively, you could use the <a href="https://gist.github.com/linwoodc3/5c915fb6d9097e7e27d5b0bc1f047ba2" target = "_blank">`tzwhere` library with latitude and longitude</a> to find the time zone string for each GDELT record and normalize time this way.
 Warning!
 It is computationally expensive to run this time zone analysis over the entire dataset.

-Our data is ready for time series analysis, but let's jump back into the story to learn what police learned about the suspect from family interviews.
+Our data is ready for time series analysis, but first, let's jump back into the story to see what the police learned about the suspect from family and friends.
 <hr>
 ### Still Seeking a Motive, Investigators Turn to Family and Friends
 <div><p style="font-family:courier;"><i>
 With little to show from all other leads, investigators hoped family members could provide some answers.
 At first glance, Stephen Paddock's parental history seemed to provide some clues.  <br><br>

-Decades before that fateful Sunday when Stephen perpetrated the worst active shooting event in US history, his father was on the FBI’s most-wanted list.
+Decades before that fateful Sunday when Stephen perpetrated the worst active shooting event in recent US history, his father was on the FBI’s most-wanted list.
 Benjamin Hoskins Paddock had been sentenced to 20 years in prison after being convicted of bank robbery and automobile theft.
-In 1969 when Stephen was 15 years old, Benjamin escaped from prison in El Paso, Texas.
+In 1969, when Stephen was 15 years old, Benjamin escaped from prison in El Paso, Texas.
 He remained on the Most Wanted List from June 10, 1969 until May 5, 1977.
 He was finally captured in 1978 while running a bingo parlor in Oregon. <br><br>
 </i></p><br>

 <div class="image">